chariotsolutions/aws-examples/cloudtrail_to_elasticsearch/README.md

     By default, AWS Opensearch creates indexes with replicas.
 On a single-node cluster there's no place for those replicas to go.
-And given that the raw event data is stored in S3, I think that there's little need to replicas in any case.
+And given that the raw event data is stored in S3, I think that there's little need for replicas.
     That will, of course, mean some amount of downtime if your cluster ever fails, while you repopulate a new cluster.

 One last thing about index creation: the code will check to see if the index exists before trying to create it.
 That works great during "normal" operation, in which CloudTrail delivers one file at a time to S3.
-However, if you upload a large number of files at once, Lambda will scale up the number of executing functions to match the number of files, and this can cause a race condition between creation and use that results in an error.
+However, if you upload a large number of files at once, Lambda will scale up the number of executing functions to match the number of files, and this can cause a race condition between index creation and use that results in an error.

 To solve this, I recommend setting reserved concurrency on the Lambda to 1, which will prevent concurrent executions.
-If you have a large number of CloudTrail files that already live on S3, Ir recommend using a [bulk upload](#bulk-upload).
+And if you have a large number of CloudTrail files that already live on S3, Ir recommend using [bulk upload](#bulk-upload).

 ## Index names